runarorama/runarorama.github.com/source/_posts/2015-02-08-a-better-reading-list-with-mathematica.markdown

 Another possibility is to use the number of ratings to calculate a [confidence interval](http://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) for the average rating.
 For example, using the [Wilson score](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html) I could find an upper and lower bound `s1` and `s2` (higher and lower than the average rating, respectively) that will let me say "I am 95% sure that any random sample of readers of an equal size would give an average rating between `s1` and `s2`."
 I could then sort the list by the lower bound `s1`.

 But this method is dissatisfactory for a number of reasons.
-Firstly, the lower bound of the confidence interval for a book with only one 5-star rating will be 2.82759.
-This means I would never get to any of the obscure books on my list, since they would be edged out by books with a solid and confident rating of 3 out of 5.
+First, it's not clear how to fit star ratings to such a measure.
+If we do the naive thing and count a 1-star rating as 1/5 and a 5 star rating as 5/5, that counts a 1-star rating as a "partial success" in some sense.
+We could discard 1-stars as 0, and count 2, 3, 4, and 5 stars as 25%, 50%, 75%, and 100%, respectively.

-What's more, it turns out that if you take _any moderately popular book_ on Goodreads at random, it will have an average rating somewhere close to 4.
-I could [manufacture a prior](http://stephsun.com/silverizing.html) based on this knowledge and use that instead of the normal distribution in the confidence interval, but that would still not be a very good ranking because [reader review metascores are meaningless](http://stephsun.com/metascores.html).
+But even if we did make it fit somehow, it turns out that if you take _any moderately popular book_ on Goodreads at random, it will have an average rating somewhere close to 4.
+I could [manufacture a prior](http://stephsun.com/silverizing.html) based on this knowledge and use that instead of the normal distribution or the Jeffreys prior in the confidence interval, but that would still not be a very good ranking because [reader review metascores are meaningless](http://stephsun.com/metascores.html).

-In the article ["Reader review metascores are meaningless"](http://stephsun.com/metascores.html), Stephanie Shun suggests using the _percentage of 5-star ratings_ as the relevant metric rather than the _average rating_.
+In the article ["Reader review metascores are meaningless"](http://stephsun.com/metascores.html), Stephanie Shun suggests using the _percentage of 5-star ratings_ as the relevant metric rather than the average rating.
 This is a good suggestion, since even a single 5-star rating carries a lot of actionable information whereas an average rating close to 4.0 carries very little.

 I can then use the Wilson score directly, counting a 5-star rating as a successful trial and any other rating as a failed one.
-We can then just use the normal distribution instead of working with an artisanally curated prior.
+I can then just use the normal distribution instead of working with an artisanally curated prior.

 Mathematica makes it easy to generate the Wilson score.
 Here, `pos` is the number of positive trials (number of 5-star ratings), `n` is the number of total ratings, and `confidence` is the desired confidence percentage.
 I'm taking the lower bound of the confidence interval to get my score.